Phone

 Mon - Fri: 8AM - 6PM

 For quite some time analog cameras have been used for both residential and commercial security surveillance.
-However, with technological advancement in the security surveillance industry, IP cameras are fast taking over.
-As CCTV installers in Kenya, we know IP video surveillance offers more value in terms of image quality and video analytics.
+However, with technological advancement in the security surveillance industry, IP CCTV camera is fast becoming popular.
+As a CCTV installation company in Kenya, we know IP video surveillance offers more value in terms of image quality and video analytics.
+CCTV Cameras prices in Kenya continue to go down thank to the ongoing innovation in the industry.
+In fact, KES 35,000 CCTV cameras installation price will be sufficient for a shop or small office surveillance.

 In as much as analog cameras can be accessed remotely via the DVR, IP video surveillance cameras can also be accessed remotely through their own IP address.
 Whether analog or IP cameras, the CCTV cameras can either be bullet or dome-shaped.
 And third camera type is the PTZ camera.
 PTZ cameras have the ability to pan, tilt and zoom.
 As matter of fact, PTZ cameras are some of the high-level video surveillance devices due to their advanced security features.